Moroccan Spices: The Soul of Moroccan Cuisine

 How It's Used

 Ras el Hanout is used in many Moroccan dishes, from meat tagines to grilled vegetables.
-The blend can vary depending on the region or even the spice merchant, but common spices include cumin, coriander, cinnamon, ginger, and cloves.
+Its composition varies by region and merchant, but common spices include cumin, coriander, cinnamon, ginger, and cloves.

 Health Benefits

-Given its many ingredients, Ras el Hanout provides a wide array of health benefits, ranging from antioxidant and anti-inflammatory properties to digestive and immune system support.
+Given its diverse ingredients, Ras el Hanout offers numerous health benefits, including antioxidant and anti-inflammatory properties.
+It also supports digestion and boosts the immune system.

 8. Coriander (Kosbor)